AKruimink/WinReform/README.md

 ## License

-WindowResizer is provided as-is under the Apache License Version 2.0 license.
+WinReform is provided as-is under the Apache License Version 2.0 license.
 For more information see [LICENSE](./LICENSE.md).